scala/docs.scala-lang/_tour/annotations.md

 {% endtab %}
 {% endtabs %}

-An annotation application in Scala looks like a constructor invocation, for instantiating a Java annotation one has to use named arguments:
+An annotation application in Scala looks like a constructor invocation, but to instantiate a Java annotation one has to use named arguments:

 {% tabs annotations_7 %}
 {% tab 'Scala 2 and 3' for=annotations_7 %}